 The Rochester area is ranked second only to Staten Island in NY State, and ninth in the entire nation, with regard to its number of Italian-Americans; but oddly enough, with the exception of local food establishments, the Italian-American community's cultural events and programs have been absent from Downtown Rochester for many years.
 The Italian culture is now flourishing again in Rochester, with a number of new arrivals expected.
 Many other new cultures are also migrating to the Rochester area, and they utilize the same Lyell Avenue Corridor as a place to first settle into when they arrive.
 They seek the American Dream just as the Italian people and community did for over 150 years, and still do, even to this day.

 A fantastic "Little Italy Festival" was held on Aug 12 & 13, 2017, for the first time in over 30 years in Downtown Rochester, demonstrating the strength of the Italian-American community.
 It was ranked as a "Best Cultural Festival" of Rochester for 2017, by the community and readers of City Newspaper.

 Our most sincere hope is that all those who collaborate with our association, and all those who participate in our exciting programs and events, feel the true warmth and friendship of the Italian-American people and culture.

-Please follow us on our Facebook, Twitter and Instagram pages: @LittleItalyROC for updates about our exciting programs and future events.
+Please also follow us on our Facebook, Twitter and Instagram pages: @LittleItalyROC for updates about our exciting programs and future events.